 How To Get Here

 Our church is located just southeast of the intersection of Dye Road and Highway 67 about a mile south of Ramona.
 The driveway to the church is connected to Chapel Lane which is off of Dye Road just east of Highway 67.
-There is plenty of parking.
-The church is easy to find with its roof top steeple and large stained glass window facing the driveway.
-There are even special “Visitor” parking spaces for first-time guests.
-The church is fully wheelchair accessible.
-There is an interactive Google map with directions to the church at the bottom of every page on this website.

 What to Expect